Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Data

-Another characteristic of our data that we incorporated into the design of our models is the strong positive Pearson correlation coefficient between the total (summed over all time periods) in-degree and out-degree of each station: $0.99$ in New York, $0.98$ in San Francisco, and $0.91$ in Los Angeles.
-This is an intrinsic feature of docked bicycle-sharing systems, because a bicycle must be returned to a station before a new trip with it can begin.
-However, the use of trucks to redistribute bicycles in a system can loosen this requirement.
+Another characteristic of our data that we incorporate into the design of our models is the strong positive Pearson correlation coefficient between the total (summed over all time periods) in-degree and out-degree of each station: $0.99$ in New York, $0.98$ in San Francisco, and $0.91$ in Los Angeles.
+Accordingly, we apply degree correction to the overall degree of each station, rather than to the in-degrees and out-degrees separately (see Section \ref{TDMM-SBM}).
+This correlation is an intrinsic feature of docked bicycle-sharing systems, because at some point bicycles must be returned to a station before any new trips can originate there.
+(The use of trucks to redistribute bicycles within a system can loosen this requirement.)
+More generally, the strong correlation also relates to a famous axiom of human mobility: for each current of travel, there is a countercurrent \cite{barbosa2018human}.